 What the Studies Have Found

 A review of 11 studies involving 15,315 people found an association between low folic acid levels and depression, adding to the evidence that folic acid deficiency is a risk factor for depression.

 In another study, 909 older adults with mild depression where randomized to receive different treatments, including a group that took folic acid and vitamin B12 daily for two years.
-The evidence showed, though, that the two vitamins were no better than the placebo in improving depression.
+The evidence showed, though, that the 2 vitamins were no better than the placebo in improving depression.